DJBarnes/django-adminlte2-pdq/docs/source/authorization.rst

 The first step in using and configuring this correctly is to determine what general policy you want to adhere to.
 Your choices are:

 1. Loose Policy - By default all sidebar nodes are visible and accessible to the user.

    * Majority of sidebar nodes are visible and accessible to all users
    * Node will still be visible if you set a permission on that route's view and that user has the correct permission
    * Node will be hidden if you set a permission on that route's view and the user does not have permission

 2. Strict Policy - By default all sidebar nodes are hidden and inaccessible to the user.

    * Majority of sidebar nodes are hidden and inaccessible to all users
    * Node will still be visible if you set a permission on that route's view and that user has the correct permission
-   * Node will still be visible if put the route in an explicit list
+   * Node will still be visible if put the route in an explicit whitelist

 Once you have determined what general policy you want to follow, use the following sections to properly set up and configure authorization.